authelia/authelia/docs/configuration/identity-providers/oidc.md

 {: .label .label-config .label-green }
 </div>

 The maximum lifetime of an access token.
+It's generally recommended keeping this short similar to the default.
+For more information read these docs about [token lifespan].

 ### authorize_code_lifespan
 <div markdown="1">